FAQs for Quality Control and Product Inspection Standard

 Inspection company charges around US$180-$300 per inspection. their cost charges by Man.day, This also includes travel expenses, check our inspection fee

 When should the products be inspected?

-A quality inspection that takes during production can help you find early stage quality issues (i.e., incorrect colors or materials), and correct them while there’s still time.
+A quality inspection that takes during production can help you find early-stage quality issues (i.e., incorrect colours or materials), and correct them while there’s still time.

 How do I know what kind of checks the inspector should do? any inspection checklist?